ibrado/jekyll-paginate-content/README.md

     after: 2
 ```

-`before` refers to the number of page links you want to appear before the current page; simlarly `after` is the number of page links after the current page.
+`before` refers to the number of page links you want to appear before the current page; similarly, `after` is the number of page links after the current page.
 So, in the above example, you have 2 before + 1 current + 2 after = 5 page links in your trail.

-If you don't specify the `trail` properties, or set `before` and `after` to 0, all page links will be made available.
+If you don't specify the `trail` properties, or set `before` and `after` to 0, all page links will be returned.

 Let's say your document has 7 pages, and you have a `trail` as above.
 The pager would look something like this as you go from page to page: